nickbe24/3-DoF-Finger-Trajectory-Following-Demos/README.md

 # 3-DoF-Finger-Trajectory-Following-Demos
 Videos of the 3-DoF finger performing trajectory following on a variety of paths.
 Position is extracted using SAM2 and pixel to mm conversion.
-Additionally videos show the fingertip moving through a 3-D printed rig with a 3 mm wide path.
+Additional videos show the fingertip moving through 3-D printed rigs with a 3 mm wide path.
+The python scripts were used to generate the coordinates of the fingertip along the path via SAM2.
+The matlab files take the pixel coordinates, convert to millimeters, and compare to the input path (propagating uncertainty as well).